ServiceStackApps/typescript-redux/README.md

 > **index.html** is a pre-defined default document in ASP.NET which lets us view our app by visiting the directory, e.g `/example01/`

-Since we're using JSPM we need to import `system.js` module loader and our JSPM `config.js`:
+Since we're using JSPM we need to import the `system.js` module loader and our JSPM `config.js`:

 ```html
     <script src="/jspm_packages/system.js"></script>
     <script src="/config.js"></script>
 ```

-But then we only need a single import for our app.tsx:
+But from then on we only need a single import for our **app.tsx**:

 ```html
     <script>